-On March 1, 2021, the Company and Pan American, pursuant to a definitive agreement contributed their respective Sandra Property mining concessions to a new company, Empresa Minera Sandra - Escobar, S.A.
-De C.V. ("ESME") by way of merger.
-The ownership of ESME is 60% Plata Pan Americana S.A.
+On March 1, 2021, the Company and Pan American, pursuant to a definitive agreement contributed their respective Sandra Property mining concessions to a new company.
+The ownership of EMSE is 60% Plata Pan Americana S.A.
 De C.V., a wholly owned subsidiary of Pan American, 40% by the Company.
 Pan American and the Company will make their proportionate share of contributions.
 The Company is the operator.

-The Company has a minority position on the technical committee and board of directors of ESME and does not control operational decisions.
+The Company has a minority position on the technical committee and board of directors of EMSE and does not control operational decisions.
 The Company's judgement is that it has significant influence, but not control and accordingly equity accounting is appropriate.